feathersui/feathersui-starling/documentation/help/markdown/getting-started.md

 The theme listens for certain events on the display list to detect when a new Feathers component is added.
 When a new component is added, the theme will create appropriate skins, including backgrounds, icons, text formats, and skins for sub-components, and pass them in automatically.

-Most of the Feathers examples, including the Hello World example, use a class named `MetalWorksMobileTheme`.
+<aside class="info">Most of the Feathers examples, including the Hello World example, use a class named `MetalWorksMobileTheme`.
 This is a sample [theme](themes.html) that provides pre-made skins for Feathers components.
 You can find it in the *themes* directory of the the Feathers ZIP file.
-Add `MetalWorksMobileTheme.swc` to your project's build settings the same way that you added `feathers.swc`.
+Add `MetalWorksMobileTheme.swc` to your project's build settings the same way that you added `feathers.swc`.</aside>

 With the theme created, let's create the `Button` and set it's label: